xthecoolboy/discord-bot-1222/README.md

 * pokedex-promise-v2 -> Promises for pokedex
 * unique-random-array -> for our reddit command

+## Non-command related features

+### Message previews

+Messages can be previewed by sending a link to it.
+If ice has access to the server and channel the message was in, it will send an embed containing information about the message.

 ## Commands

 The bot has as of now the following commands